verboompj/Other/NFSblob.md

 # NFS endpoint on Azure BlockBlob Storage Premium

 Scalable NFS storage , High IO capable Premium Block-Blob storage test setup.
 This service has hit Public Preview.
+I'll test the service using large files (10 and 100GB) This service is not as able to handle large sums of smaller files as it is handling large files.

 ### Goal: To setup a test to verify the application of NFS on Blob in High I/O usecases.